 L awn surface insects can damage your lawn while also being a pest to you and your home.
 Chinch bugs can destroy a lawn in a matter of a few days.
-Billions of dollars of damage is done each year to lawns by Chinch Bugs.
+Billions of dollars of damage are done each year to lawns by Chinch Bugs.
 Chinch bugs suck the juices from your grass blades resulting in dry brown turfgrass that may or may not recover.
-The grass can be weakened so that it doesn’t recover after going through the winter.
+The grass can be weakened so that it doesn’t improve after going through the winter.

 Lawn Surface Insect Control Plans